berserk207/berserk207.github.io/docs/projects.md

 * Set up readthedocs in the office network to host docs/guides by the IT/System Departments
 * Taught the users on how to create and deploy documents to the system

+## Tutor Inbox

+**Role:** Sysad

+**Tasks:**

+* Worked with developer to set up a new system that is using an entirely different tech stack (Python, Flask, NodeJS, MongoDB, redis) from the currently existing ones.
+* For this project, I set up the production settings or production management tools for those techs.

 ## ELK Stack